hjwp/www.obeythetestinggoat.com/content/static_site_with_pelican_foundation_pythonanywhere.md

 A static HTML site on PythonAnywhere
 ------------------------------------

-Full disclosure: I work at PythonAnywhere.
+*Disclosure: I work at PythonAnywhere.
 Skip this bit if you prefer a different hosting provider.
-But we do happen to have built a pretty low-effort way of getting websites off the ground.
+But we do happen to have built a pretty low-effort way of getting websites off the ground.*

 Even though we don't have a specific option for "static HTML site", PythonAnywhere has support for static file directories, and is set up to serve